Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Discussion

-In this work, we did not explore an exhaustive list of potential single-study and aggregation methods.
+In this work, we did not explore an exhaustive list of potential single-study and aggregation methods, and we also investigated a few data generation setups that do not cover every possible scenario of real data.
 We attempted to select single-study methods that were common, user-friendly, and shown to be effective or potentially effective in previous literature.
 However, as this is an ever-growing field, future work could include other single-study methods \citep{wendling_comparing_2018,powers_methods_2018} to see how they compare to the ones used in this study.
-For example, it would be interesting to investigate the performance of the X-learner with a different base learner, such as Bayesian additive regression trees (BART) \cite{chipman2010bart,kunzel2019metalearners}.
-The simulations included three scenarios and some sub-scenarios that should be possible in real data, but there of course are many other possible data generation setups that could be implemented and could show slightly different results.
+For example, it would be interesting to investigate the performance of the X-learner with a different base learner, such as Bayesian additive regression trees (BART) \citep{chipman2010bart,kunzel2019metalearners}.
+In general, non-parametric methods for CATE estimation are notably flexible and effective in estimating complex functional forms of the CATE; however, reliable variance estimation for these approaches is somewhat lacking.
+Without the distributional assumptions present in parametric methods, the non-parametric approaches often require resampling procedures to effectively estimate variance in predictions.
+Furthermore, with ensemble approaches such as those used in this paper, there are multiple sources of variance coming from both the original predictions and the predictions from the ensemble model.
+Therefore, variance estimation is an important area of future work for many of the methods discussed in this paper.

+Another important point related to the non-parametric approaches used in this work is that they primarily serve to accurately estimate the true CATE function.
+They are not as straightforward to use when the goal is identification of key moderators; although we can use tools like variable importance, there are not statistical tests of moderation as there are in parametric approaches like meta-analysis.
+In the simulations, we were thus not able to efficiently evaluate the methods' ability to identify effect moderators and instead prioritized minimizing error in CATE estimation.
+If a research goal is to identify moderators, some of the more exploratory work in the applied example (plotting CATE estimates, best linear projections, etc.) could be a helpful starting point, and potential moderators could then also be included in a parametric model to more formally test for moderation.

+The approaches discussed in this paper implicitly rely on the assumption that all of the trials being combined have observed the same covariates $X$ necessary to estimate the CATE.
+We did not discuss cases where the trials contain different measures of a similar construct or cases of systematic missingness, meaning where certain covariates are not at all available in some trials.
+Approaches for dealing with systematic missingness have been discussed in the literature \citep{audigier2018multiple, jolani2015imputation} but not in this specific context, so future work should explore methods for addressing missingness and discordant measures of similar constructs.